davepinch/pinchy.cc/scratchpad.md

 Auto-Identify border Wikipedia articles
 =======================================

-Instead of adding a borders: section in Wikipedia articles, in which each entry points to the article for the bordering item, generate the links automatically based on the borders: property of the parent hashtag.
-[10/7/2023]
+Instead of adding a borders: section in Wikipedia articles, in which each entry points to the article for the bordering item, generate the links automatically based on the borders: property of the parent [10/7/2023]

 ================
 Comparison Pages